 4. How Can Oregon Consumers Receive the Benefit of these New Laws?

 SB411 will allow Oregon auto insurance consumers to actually receive the insurance coverage for which they have paid.
 However, these changes will only apply to auto insurance policies which are purchased or renewed on or after January 1, 2016.

 Consumers must act.
-In order to qualify under the new law, we recommend that every Oregonian with a personal lines auto insurance policy contact his or her insurance agent now to discuss coverage and ensure that coverage is afforded under SB411’s new provisions on the earliest possible date.
-This may involve a renewal or purchase of a new policy.
+In order to qualify under the new law, we recommend that every Oregonian with a personal lines auto insurance policy contact his or her insurance agent now to discuss coverage and ensure that coverage is afforded under SB411’s new provisions at the earliest possible date.
+This may involve the renewal or purchase of a new policy.
 We recommend that this be carefully and thoroughly discussed with a qualified insurance agent to determine which option provides optimal coverage.
 No consumer of auto insurance in Oregon should be without the new provisions after January 1, 2016.